symblai/symbl-docs/how-tos/build-with-amazon-chime.md

 * `onCaptioningToggled` - Will be called whenever closed captioning is toggled on or off.

-* `oncCaptionCreated` - Event that occurs after speech is first detecting, having the caption object created after as a parameter.
+* `onCaptionCreated` - Event that occurs after speech is first detecting, having the caption object created after as a parameter.

 * `onCaptionUpdated` - Event that occurs after speech is no longer detected, indicating the end of transcriipton.